HTTP-RPC/Kilo/README.md

 Attachments are specified a dictionary of URL arrays.
 The URLs refer to local resources whose contents will be transmitted along with the method arguments.
 If provided, they are sent to the server as multipart form data, like an HTML form.
 See [RFC 2388](https://www.ietf.org/rfc/rfc2388.txt) for more information.

-The result handler is called upon completion of the remote method.
+The result handler callback is called upon completion of the remote method.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method, or `nil` if the method does not return a value.
 If the method call fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.

-All three variants of the method return an instance of `NSURLSessionDataTask` representing the invocation request.
+All three variants of the `invoke` method return an instance of `NSURLSessionDataTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.

 Although requests are typically processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
 This is typically the application's main queue, which allows result handlers to update the application's user interface directly, rather than posting a separate update operation to the main queue.